 8. Merry Pet 2-in-1 Configurable Wire Dog Crate

 Go all vintage-classy with this wooden wired pet crate that can also be converted into a gate for your adorable pooches.
-The look and feel of this crate is very old school pet store and makes you travel back in time.
+The look and feel of this crate is a very old school pet store and makes you travel back in time.
 It is a great option if you’re going to keep your pet crated indoors.

 With a plastic removable tray, it takes the hassle of cleaning off your hands to a great extent.
 Merry Pet offers these in two sizes, medium and large, easily accommodating pets that grow up to three feet large.